 Get support

-If you, or someone you know, has concerns of child sexual abuse there are places and people who can help.
-Find a local support service using the search bar below.
+If you, or someone you know, has been affected by child sexual abuse there are places and people who can help.
+Find a local and national support service using our directory of support services, and find sources of immediate help and advice below.

 Find over 350 services for those affected by child sexual abuse in England and Wales in our directory of support services.